Sudanese refugees in Egypt: Legal status and conflicts

-UNHCR’s office in Cairo has a past of using a very limited interpretation of the refugee definition outlined in the 1951 Refugee Convention.
-Although most of the Sudanese in Egypt fled due to war and violence, many were rejected refugee status because they were unable to prove a “well founded fear of persecution”.
+UNHCR's office in Cairo has a past of using a very limited interpretation of the refugee definition outlined in the 1951 Refugee Convention.
+Although most of the Sudanese in Egypt fled due to war and violence, many had rejected refugee status because they were unable to prove a "well-founded fear of persecution".
 Thus, between 1999 and 2003 only 33% of the Sudanese applying for refugee status in Egypt were recognized.
-Since 2003, the percentage of Sudanese granted refugee status climbed substantially to about 60-63% as a result of UNHCR's expanded interpretation of the refugee definition in accordance with the OAU Convention.
+Since 2003, the percentage of Sudanese granted refugee status climbed substantially to about 60–63% as a result of UNHCR's expanded interpretation of the refugee definition in accordance with the OAU Convention.

 The lack of refugee status and illegality results in the lack of employment access, education for children, health services, freedom of movement, and inability to claim justice.
 As a recognized refugee, an individual receives international protection guaranteed by the host government and UNHCR mainly in the form of protection against expulsion and arrest:

-In January 2004, Egyptian politicians wrote legislation for a “Four Freedoms Agreement,” which would grant both Sudanese and Egyptians the freedom of movement, residence, ownership and work in either country.
+In January 2004, Egyptian politicians wrote legislation for a "Four Freedoms Agreement", which would grant both Sudanese and Egyptians the freedom of movement, residence, ownership and work in either country.
 It would allow Sudanese nationals to enter Egypt without a visa to live indefinitely in Egypt without any special permits and no longer have to seek refugee status to remain in the country.
 The agreement would not enable Sudanese refugees to benefit from educational, medical, or social benefits entitled to native citizens.
-However, as of 2009, the agreement has yet to be ratified by the Egyptian government.
+However, as of 2009, the agreement was yet to be ratified by the Egyptian government.

+In a 2010 survey among 22 Sudanese refugees who have fled to Egypt, more than half of them (14) reported that they felt "extremely" let down by the UNHCR.

 In light of the January 2011 referendum in which South Sudan voted overwhelmingly for independence, UNHCR has already begun creating contingency plans for a possible influx of Sudanese refugees in Egypt.
-Egyptian officials are expecting an increase of Sudanese refugees into Egypt as there are over one million Southern Sudanese residing in north Sudan, and the country's split could result in a mass departure from Khartoum.
-Nevertheless, Egypt's poor track record of treatment toward Sudanese refugees makes it difficult to imagine the proper accommodation of a massive influx in the wake of possible post-referendum violence in Sudan.
+Egyptian officials were expecting an increase of Sudanese refugees into Egypt as there are over one million Southern Sudanese residing in north Sudan, and the country's split could result in a mass departure from Khartoum.
+Nevertheless, Egypt's poor track record of treatment toward Sudanese refugees made it difficult to imagine the proper accommodation of a massive influx in the wake of possible post-referendum violence in Sudan.

-With regards to Egyptian citizenship, refugees are barred from acquiring citizenship as Egyptian nationality is granted only on the basis of descent, or ius sanguinis.
+With regards to Egyptian citizenship, refugees are barred from acquiring it as Egyptian nationality is granted only on the basis of descent, or Jus sanguinis.
 This precludes the full integration of refugees in Egypt even for children of refugees born in Egypt.
+There are few cases where naturalization is approved, such as if the individual is a long-term resident or their father was born in Egypt; but these laws are vague and citizenship is not necessarily guaranteed.